bapcyk/lawk/README.md

 Markdown files must have `.md` extension and to contain LAWK instructions:

 * ..:SOMETHING - to define some code (inline or block)
-* .._:SOMETHING - to paste here early defined code
+* .._SOMETHING - to paste here early defined code
 * ..>FILE - the same as `..:` but save its content to file `FILE`

 where `SOMETHING` is string without symbols: `, ;:!?` (they are treated as end